WurmWillem/Rox/README.md

 <H2>Features</H2>

 - Beautiful Dutch keywords 🇳🇱 (wellus, nietus, ...)
+- Memory safe, as it is written in 100% safe Rust
 - Arithmetic with proper precedence rules
   - Operators supported are +, -, *, /, (),